civic-switchboard/civic-switchboard.github.io/_posts/2023-09-08-post_adoptability.md

   show_overlay_excerpt: false
 ---

-Members of the Civic Switchboard team have been working on a project exploring the adoptability and reusability of data and digital literacy materials...
+Members of the Civic Switchboard team have been working on a project exploring the adoptability and reusability of data and digital literacy materials.

 ### About the Project